Benefits

 You are not entitled to child care benefit if your monthly income, multiplied by 12, comes to more than NOK 744,168, i.e. six times the National Insurance basic amount (“G”).

 We include all your earnings in our calculation.
-Any benefits you receive from NAV will also be included in the calculation:
+Any benefits you receive from Nav will also be included in the calculation:

 - unemployment benefit